hendricius/pizza-dough/README.md

 If you look at the popular brand `Caputo` it started selling its wheat flour in 1924.
 New kinds of flour have been developed using radioactivity, or toxins.
 This resulted in faster genetic mutations which then increased the yield of the crop.
 So it can be argued that when pizza was created new flour and modern yeast had already been available.
 Using yeast is easier than sourdough, since you have less variables you need to control.
 For example if fermented too long a sourdough have a negative impact on the gluten structure of the dough.
 These factors can be more easily controlled with regular yeast.

-The traditional Italian workflow has always been to create the dough on the night before baking the pizza.
+The traditional Neapolitan workflow has always been to create the dough on the night before baking the pizza.
 This is one of the core features of creating a dough that has a great taste on its own.
 In fact - you could just bake the whole dough as a bread and it would taste awesome.
 A combination of room temperature fermentation and cold fermentation creates special enzymes which foster the complex but very pleasant taste of the pizza dough.

 ## Ingredients